Puppy Checklist :: Things to have in place prior to bring your puppy home

 to and from socialization.
 This crate will have to fit in the car, truck or van and should have both the dogs size and fit ability into

 your vehicle with the puppy at 16-30 weeks taken into consideration.
 Remember no nose to nose or general contact with unknown dogs till 16

 weeks.
-If you are raising your dog outside then an outdoor shelter a dog house, igloo etc should be ready to go once there ready to begin outdoor life.
+If you are raising your dog outside then an outdoor shelter a dog house, igloo etc should be ready to go once they are ready to begin outdoor life.

-Stainless steel bowls are the easiest to clean and last the longest.
+Stainless steel bowls (Chaffing Dish) are the easiest to clean and last the longest.
 They are the recommended bowl and in most cases they will out live you

 and I. Best to get the biggest one you can find for an outside water bowl and two additional for indoor water and food.
 I use a water bowl